elite-libs/rules-machine/DESIGN_IDEAS.md

   conditions: {
     all: [
       {
-        fact: "account-information",
+        fact: 'account-information',
-        operator: "equal",
+        operator: 'equal',
-        value: "microsoft",
+        value: 'microsoft',
-        path: "$.company", // access the 'company' property of "account-information" },
+        path: '$.company', // access the 'company' property of "account-information" },
       {
-        fact: "account-information",
+        fact: 'account-information',
-        operator: "in",
+        operator: 'in',
-        value: ["active", "paid-leave"], // 'status' can be active or paid-leave
+        value: ['active', 'paid-leave'], // 'status' can be active or paid-leave
-        path: "$.status", // access the 'status' property of "account-information" },
+        path: '$.status', // access the 'status' property of "account-information" },
       {
-        fact: "account-information",
+        fact: 'account-information',
-        operator: "contains", // the 'ptoDaysTaken' property (an array) must contain '2016-12-25'
+        operator: 'contains', // the 'ptoDaysTaken' property (an array) must contain '2016-12-25'
-        value: "2016-12-25",
+        value: '2016-12-25',
-        path: "$.ptoDaysTaken", // access the 'ptoDaysTaken' property of "account-information" },
+        path: '$.ptoDaysTaken', // access the 'ptoDaysTaken' property of "account-information" },
     ],
   },